robodhhb/BrickClassifi3r/README.md

 Welcome to the BrickClassifi3r robot!

-This Lego Mindstorms EV3 robot uses a neural network to recognize a cube, a cylinder or a small cube put on a conveyor belt.
+This Lego Mindstorms EV3 robot uses a neural network to recognize a cube, a cylinder, or a small cube put on a conveyor belt.
 See the video how it works.
 Each object on the conveyor belt is scanned by an IR-sensor every 40ms for about a second.
 The resulting data are 24 distance values representing one of the three objects.
 This data is fed into the neural network on the robot to classify the object within 180ms.